rabbitmq/rabbitmq-website/site/connections.md

 A system is said to have high connection churn when its rate of newly opened connections is consistently high and its rate of closed connection is consistently high.
-This usually means that an application uses short lived connections.
-While with some workloads this is a natural state of the system, long lived connections should be used instead when possible.
+This usually means that an application uses short-lived connections.
+While with some workloads this is a natural state of the system, long-lived connections should be used instead when possible.

 [Management UI](/management.html) provides a chart of connection churn rate as of [RabbitMQ 3.7.9](/changelog.html).
 Below is a chart that demonstrates a fairly low connection churn with a comparable number of connections open and closed